 The Summit County Open Space & Trails Department, along with numerous project partners, are working to restore a more than 2 mile long stretch of the Swan River near Breckenridge.
 Approximately half of this distance is on land jointly owned by Summit County and the Town of Breckenridge.
-Additional information about this project, its history, and what is happening now is available at Restore the Swan River and in the documents below:
+Additional information about this project, its history, and what is happening now is available at Restore the Swan River, the Swan River Restoration Project Blog, and in the documents below:

 Project Overview 2009 Conceptual Design Plan 2012 Concept Plan 2013 Preliminary Design Report Environmental Assessment USFS Decision Notice BOCC Reso 2016-22 CUP Milling Mine Permit Reclamation Plan Approved Phase I Travel Management Plan US Army Corp of Engineers Permit #27 Swan River Fish Survey 2016